 Note that what follows is a very simplified explanation of a very complex series of processes and is not meant as a rigorous look at either ATP production or metabolism.
 It is meant to serve as primer for a basic understanding.

 The Aerobic System

-In fact, one of the principle intensity markers is the capacity of the aerobic system to provide the bulk of the ATP needed.
+In fact, one of the principal intensity markers is the capacity of the aerobic system to provide the bulk of the ATP needed.
 Exercise scientists call this the Aerobic Threshold (AeT).
-When that aerobic capacity is exceeded the anaerobic system begins to contribute to the overall demands for ATP.
-Since the aerobic path can utilize all different fuel sources (carbohydrate, fat, and protein) and the body’s store of fats is many times that of sugar storage, aerobic fat metabolism will dominate as a the fuel of choice in well endurance trained athletes especially in events lasting over 2 hours.
+When that aerobic capacity is exceeded, the anaerobic system begins to contribute to the overall demands for ATP.
+Since the aerobic path can utilize all different fuel sources (carbohydrate, fat, and protein) and the body’s store of fats is many times that of sugar storage, aerobic fat metabolism will dominate as the fuel of choice in well-endurance-trained athletes, especially in events lasting over 2 hours.

 This last sentence is of particular importance and will be discussed and dissected in numerous other ways.

 When aerobic metabolism can no longer meet the ATP demands of the muscles, anaerobic metabolism (glycolysis) jumps in to make up the shortfall in ATP.

 Anaerobic metabolism does not require oxygen (hence the name) but it can only utilize sugars for fuel.
 Once past the aforementioned AeT, the anaerobic ATP contribution will climb exponentially along with the intensity of the exercise.
 This is the high-power metabolic pathway and is what fuels those impressive feats of speed, especially in events lasting less than 2 hours.
 Its output is limited by the athlete’s anaerobic capacity.